Introducing Browser Sandbox - Give your agents a secure, fully managed browser environment Read more →

 Firecrawl homepage screenshot

-While Tavily is search-first with extraction as a secondary feature, Firecrawl is extraction-first, built specifically for pulling clean, structured, LLM-ready data from websites at scale.
+While Tavily is search-first with extraction capabilities, Firecrawl is extraction-first, built specifically for pulling clean, structured, LLM-ready data from websites at scale.

 FeatureFirecrawlTavily